Give Me Some Energy! Understanding the Energy Needs of the U.S.: Where It Comes From, Where It Goes, and What Needs to Change, by Nick Cheranich

 Key Observations:

-• About 84% of our energy needs come from fossil fuels that emit greenhouse gasses
+• About 84% of our energy needs come from fuels, such as Petroleum, Coal, and Natural Gas, that emit greenhouse gases

 • About 16% of our energy needs come from renewable, non-greenhouse gas emitting energy.
 Half of that comes from Nuclear energy.
 Practically all of these renewable energy sources goes to the making of electricity